 - 3x points on airfare purchased directly with airlines

 Of those categories, I don’t place any value on the 3x points on airfare.
-That’s because I have The Platinum Card® from American Express, which offers 5x points on airfare, and sometimes I choose to use the Chase Sapphire Reserve®, which offers 3x points on airfare and offers great travel coverage (which Amex cards don’t offer).
+That’s because I have The Platinum Card® from American Express, which offers 5x points on airfare purchased directly from airlines or through Amex Travel, on up to $500,000 on these purchases per calendar year.

 This helps me maintain the balance of the two currencies